 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are not entered into with the intention of immediate or short-term resale and are not classified as "Financial assets held for trading", designated as "AFS financial assets" or "Financial assets designated at FVTPL".
 After initial measurement, loans and receivables are subsequently measured at amortized cost using the effective interest rate (EIR) method, less any allowance for impairment.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fee or costs that are an integral part of the EIR.
 The amortization and losses arising from impairment are included in "Other income (charges) - net" in the consolidated statement of income.
-Gains and losses are recognized in the consolidated statement of income when the loans are derecognized or impaired as well as through the amortization process.
+Gains and losses are recognized in the consolidated statement of incomes.